haswellr/CritterDB/README.md

   * *name*: The name the emails should be from.
   * *password*: The password to access that gmail account.

 And that's it!
-The big one is just making sure the databaseUrl points to your database.
+The most important thing is making sure that the databaseUrl points to your database.
 Sample image shown below:

 ![Edit config.js](https://raw.githubusercontent.com/haswellr/BestiaryManager/master/images/dev-instructions/config2.png)

 #### Compile

 CritterDB uses [Grunt](http://gruntjs.com/) to perform code minification, obfuscation, and any other tasks that must be performed for the code to be ready for production.
 Grunt should also be used when developing code to simulate the production environment as closely as possible.
 Grunt scripts are stored in 'gruntfile.js'.

 When first setting up the CritterDB code, you should run Grunt once.
 Navigate to the 'server' folder on the command line and run the following command to use Grunt to compile the code:

 1. grunt

 Grunt needs to be run every time the code changes.
 When you are developing the server you should run 'grunt watch' from the 'server' folder in a command line.
 This will constantly watch the directory for changes and recompile as needed so that you don't have to re-run grunt every time you want to test anything.